Krillh/Airzlinshire/Notes & WIP/Vintage Story Journal/World 1.md

 ## Day 2

 I took many of Roi's things and ran.
 I ran south, finding some brown soft rocks on the way.
+What I stole: green gem, light blue gem, crown, 2 knives, a bow, a falx blade, firewood, bowl, jug, pot.
+I will not forget the pain I brought onto Roi.
+In my escape, i came across more shiny rocks, these were the color of the sun, golden.